Prospecting

 3. Know Your Product Inside and Out

 To sell effectively, it’s absolutely vital that you have a deep understanding of the product or service you’re offering.
 Every elite telemarketer knows the ins and outs of their product, from its features and benefits to how it solves specific customer problems.
+Understanding your company's products allows you to position them effectively during calls and address customer needs with confidence.
 When a prospect asks questions or raises objections, you need to be able to respond with confidence and clarity, rather than fumbling around for the manual.

 How to improve your product knowledge: